 Student Group budget requests are reviewed a committee chaired by the Student Forum Student Groups Chair and including other elected members of Student Forum.
 Funding decisions must be approved by student affairs staff.
 Following the allocations process, groups wishing a more thorough explanation of their specific allocation decision may inquire to the Student Groups Chair.

 When considering your group's funding requests, and when spending group funds during the year, please keep in mind that student groups funding is meant to benefit all students.
 While each group may plan activities that focus on their members as the primary intended participants, such activities should be open to all group members, and membership in the group should be open to all GSD students.
-Funds allocated to groups by Student Forum should not be used for activities that are restricted to a select few, such as for travel.
+Funds allocated to groups by Student Forum should not be used for activities that are restricted to a select few, such as for travel, or free group merchandise for group leadership.
 Also note that funds allocated in one academic year must be spent in that academic year, and cannot be carried over to a new academic year.

 Engage is a student activities platform newly launched at the GSD in fall 2020.
 Engage is a browser-based way to manage student groups and government, and for all students to more easily connect with the groups and activities they're interested in.